Cannabis MSO Green Thumb Seeks Merger with Sam Adams Brewer

 After the Wall Street Journal report, Boston Beer said that is “fully focused” on running the brewing operation as an independent company.
 Suntory also disputed the reports that it was at the bargaining table with the American brewer.

-“There is no fact that we are in any negotiations with Boston Beer,” Suntory said in a statement, according to report from the beverage industry trade publication The Drinks Business.
+“There is no fact that we are in any negotiations with Boston Beer,” Suntory said in a statement, according to a report from the beverage industry trade publication The Drinks Business.

 Proposed Merger Offers New Opportunities for Both Companies